Araujo144p/API-REST-GAMES/README.md

 ## How to test

-To test this API, you can use tools like Postman, Insomnia or Curl.
-You can also access the interactive API documentation at `http://localhost:8080/` to see sample requests and responses.
+To test this API, you can use tools like Postman, Insomnia or Curl